 The Caldwell Center offers a broad menu of student services which includes academic advising, placement testing, class registration, financial aid assistance, and career planning.
 In addition, students have free access to tutorial support as well as student activities.
 The relatively small size of the Caldwell Center allows students to experience a personal, supportive learning environment.
 Classes are scheduled throughout the day between 8 a.m. and 9 p.m.
-Classes are offered in traditional classrooms, via an interactive classroom connected with the Ontario campus, and over the web.
+Classes are offered in traditional classrooms, through virtual (video) classrooms connected to classes on the Ontario campus, and over the web.
 Students may take classes at both the Caldwell Center and the Ontario campus.